My spouse is going bankrupt. Will it affect my divorce?4 Dec 2023 | Lisa Pepper

 When a marriage breaks down, the assets of you and your ex form the pot of matrimonial assets.
 The pot is divided between you as part of the divorce financial settlement.

-However, if your spouse is bankrupt, almost all of their assets get transferred to the Trustee in Bankruptcy.
+However, if your spouse is bankrupt, the Trustee in Bankruptcy takes control of their assets.
 The Trustee will decide what to do with the assets and may sell them to pay your ex’s debts.
 The assets no longer belong to the bankrupt person, your spouse.

 This is likely to reduce your financial settlement as the pot of matrimonial assets is left much smaller.